SylviaOne/Repo-hub/README.md

-## Is there a hole in your shoe?
-No… Then how’d you get your foot in it?
+## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
+These are the pie-rates of the Caribbean.